All Episodes

 What's going on in there is not politics under normal circumstances.

-This is a fundraiser at the Set Night Club for Obama Saturday in South Beach.
+This is a fundraiser at the set nightclub for Obama, Saturday in South Beach.

-We haven't had a political leader that was inspirational and made you want to get involved in the way that he has.
+Ultimately, I just feel inspired by him, and I don't think anyone in our generation, or we haven't had that experience in our generation, we haven't had a political leader that was inspirational and made you want to get involved in the way that he has.

 This is why they're called celebutards.

-This is why they're just and then here's Affleck, the uh the proud husband, uh his expert opinion of the Paris Hilton Brittany Spears ad at the Set Nightclub in South Beach Saturday night at a fundraiser for the Messiah.
+And then here's Affleck, the proud husband, his expert opinion of the Paris Hilton Britney Spears ad at the set nightclub in South Beach Saturday night at a fundraiser for The Messiah.

-And for me personally, that's Barack Obama.
+For me personally, that's Barack Obama.

-How about would you pull a lever for yourself, Ben?
+How about, would you pull a lever for yourself, Ben?

 What, for that matter, with John Kerry?

-Or to your role now as a father.
+Or to your role now as a father?

 You have a couple kids with Jennifer Garner.